AlaskaDHSS/RFP-ARIES-AutomatedRenewals/Attachment 11 IT Reference A - DHSS IT Requirements Agile Acquisition.md

 ## Operational Delivery Models

-In agile acquisition, DHSS owns the product and we expect to host product components in either DHSS datacenters or a DHSS managed cloud hosted location.
+In our agile acquisition model, DHSS owns the product and we expect to host product components in either DHSS datacenters or a DHSS managed cloud hosted location.
 This means the product fits in our IT Environment.
 As the Offeror, we expect you to deliver in a Scrum-based process that